PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-04 20:02:13
+Last updated: 2024-04-04 20:02:45
-Random Quote: There's chaos in you.
-Embrace the chaos! - Arthur Harrow
+Random Quote: What Colonel Sanders is to chicken, Saul Goodman is to the law. - Saul Goodman